ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 period of time.
 Moreover, recommendations similar to "users who viewed this product ultimately bought it" require correlating Click events with subsequent Buy events.
-In general, users tend to browse a site anonymously and add products to their shopping cart.
+In general, users tend to browse a website anonymously and add products to their shopping cart.
 Up to this point, a user is identified by a visit-scoped variable (for example, a session ID or a first party cookie).